 As coronavirus threatened invasion, a new 'Red Dawn' team tried to save America

-Category: Now TrendingVia: buzz-of-the-orient • one week ago • 4 comments
+Category: Now TrendingVia: buzz-of-the-orient • 3 years ago • 4 comments

 By: abc News - List of contributors at end of article.

 BUZZ NOTE: In my opinion, "ignoring and trivializing" is NO LESS LETHAL AND DANGEROUS as "delaying and covering up".